SimBuddy/SpookyEyes/README.md

 # SpookyEyes
-Spooky Eyes on two ESP32-TFT Displays
+Spooky Eyes on two ESP32-TFT Displays.

 This project will display eyes on two synced ESP LCD boards, so they will act as a pair, like eyes do.
 The make a great spooky addittion to halloween.
 They also look good in masks and under veils.
 The code is for use with the Arduino/ESP32 development environment.